 Remember that we get the greater benefit when we forgive our offenders.
 Nothing is more precious than peace of mind.
 Forgiveness removes obstacles like resentment and hate which threaten the flow of positive energy through our minds and bodies.
 It turns offenders and offenses into stepping stones on our way to maturity and wisdom.

 Forgiveness gives us the control.
 We have the freedom to flip through the channels which remind us of our hurt, and settle at those which show power emerging from pain.
 We are free to watch and try strengthening exercises and to laugh out loud when we see our progress.
 We are free to focus on whatever helps us heal.

-Do not forget that we have the power; we do not have to be victims.
+Remember that we have the power to decide; we do not have to be victims.

 (5) A Second Chance

 Don’t forget that forgiveness offers the opportunity for a second chance.
 Sometimes, in the calm that comes with forgiveness, both the offender and the offended share the responsibility for the offense and agree to begin again.
 When that happens, forgiveness keeps the mistakes of the past from interfering with the possibilities of the future.